-Often, when you’re working with a list or a string, you’ll want to know how many times a specific value appears in the list or the string.
-For example, you may be a wholesaler who wants to know how many orders a specific customer has placed over the last six months.
+You may want to know how many times a specific value appears in the list or the string.
+For example, say you are a wholesaler.
+You may want to know how many orders a specific customer has placed over the last six months.

 For example, let’s say that you are a salesperson for a local tea company.
-You may want to know how many times English Breakfast tea has been sold over the last month to a particular customer so you can assess demand.
+You may want to know how many times English Breakfast tea has been sold over the last month to a particular customer.
+This will let you assess demand of the tea.

-count() method on a list of tea orders placed over the last month by a certain customer.
+You could use a count() method on a list of tea orders placed over the last month by a certain customer to assess demand.
 Here’s an example of program that accomplishes this task:

 tea_orders_for_customer = ['English Breakfast', 'English Breakfast', 'Oolong', 'Fruit', 'Oolong', 'English Breakfast'] count_orders = tea_orders_for_customer.count('English Breakfast') print(count_orders)

 On the first line, of code we declare a Python array that stores all the orders a particular customer has placed in the last month.
 We use the count() method to calculate how many times the English Breakfast tea has been ordered by the customer.